votvottv/votvottv.github.io/docs/build.md

 ## Using [GitLab Runner][]

+!!! note Deprecation notice

+    This method [has been deprecated][gitlab-exec-deprecated].

 The [GitLab Runner][] approach is aimed to test the [CI configuration for deployment][] directly through a [GitLab Runner][] instance locally installed in your computer.